-Join Malcolm Shore for an in-depth discussion in this video Next steps, part of Introduction to Kali Linux.
+Join Malcolm Shore for an in-depth discussion in this video Next steps, part of Learning Kali Linux.

 - [Voiceover] I'd really like to thank you for joining me for this course.
 I hope you enjoyed this introduction to the Kali Linux tool for penetration testing.
 If you're interested in learning more, check out the full Cybersecurity testing segment of the library, where new security testing courses are added regularly.
 I'd also like to invite you to go to my Author page, where you can find some additional courses on Cybersecurity.
 If you want to get hands-on with a deeper dive into some of the common tools, than do take a look at Practical Cybersecurity.